viamrobotics/docs/docs/get-started/_index.md

 ### Support

-The `viam-server` executable runs on **any computer that runs on 64-bit Linux OS, macOS Computer, or Windows Subsystem for Linux**.
+The `viam-server` executable runs on **any computer that runs on 64-bit Linux OS, macOS, or Windows Subsystem for Linux**.
+Viam also supports microcontrollers with [`viam-micro-server`](/installation/#install-viam-micro-server).

 Here are some of the boards Viam supports:

 {{< board-carousel >}}
 <br>

-Viam also supports microcontrollers with [`viam-micro-server`](/installation/#install-viam-micro-server).

 ## Viam Cloud

+The [Viam app](https://app.viam.com) is the ecosystem for configuring and managing machines which provides:

-The [Viam app](https://app.viam.com) provides the user interface for configuring your machine, a registry of resources for your machine, as well as capabilities to make your machines better and smarter.
+- the user interface for configuring machines
+- a community registry of resources for machines
+- capabilities to make your machines better and smarter

 ### Configuration